MicrosoftDocs/sql-docs/docs/database-engine/availability-groups/windows/distributed-availability-groups.md

 * Rename the listener on the secondary availability group (and possibly delete or rename the old one on the original primary availability group), or re-create it with the listener from the original primary availability group, so that applications and users can access the new configuration.
 * If a rename or re-creation is not possible, point applications and users to the listener on the second availability group.

-### Scaling out readable replicas with distributed availability groups
+### Scale out readable replicas with distributed availability groups

 A single distributed availability group can have up to 16 secondary replicas, as needed, which means it could have up 18 copies for reading, including the two primary replicas of the different availability groups.
 This approach means that more than one site could have near-real-time access for reporting to various applications.